xarray-contrib/xdggs/design_doc.md

 ### Standards and Conventions

-There is no released standard yet regarding DGGS.
-However, there is a group working on a draft of OGC API for DGGS: https://github.com/opengeospatial/ogcapi-discrete-global-grid-systems.

-Another draft of DGGS specification can be found here: https://github.com/danlooo/dggs-data-spec.
+The [OGC abstract specification topic 21](http://www.opengis.net/doc/AS/dggs/2.0) defines properties of a DGGS including the reference systems of its grids.

+However, there is no consensus yet about the actual specification on how to work with DGGD data.
+[OGC API draft](https://github.com/opengeospatial/ogcapi-discrete-global-grid-systems) defines ways of how to access DGGS data.
+The [DGGS data speification draft](https://github.com/danlooo/dggs-data-spec.) aims to specify the storage format of DGGS data.

 There are some discrepancies between the proposed standards and popular DGGS libraries (H3, S2, HealPIX).
 For example regarding the term used to define a grid unit: The two specifications above use "zone", S2/H3 use "cell" and HealPIX uses "pixel".
+OGC abstract specification topic 21 defines the region as a zone and its boundary geometry as a cell.
 Although in this document we use "cell", the term to choose for `xdggs` is still open for discussion.

 ### Backends (Python)